-Don’t be afraid to ask to meet with principles and to ask them lots of questions.
+Don’t be afraid to ask to meet with principals and to ask them lots of questions.
 Ask about their experience and training.
 Ask them to tell you what strategies they use to help kids regulate their emotions, create a strong sense of belonging and to feel safe.

 2) Meet with other parents from local schools

-If you know anyone who is part of the school community you are considering sending your child to, see if they know of another parent who has a child with special needs.
+If you know anyone who is part of the school community you are considering sending your child to, see if they know of another parent who has a child with additional needs.
 See if they’ll meet you for a coffee and a chat, and ask them how well they feel the school is meeting their kid’s needs.

 3) Create resources for teachers